-William Hague has been a Conservative Member of Parliament for Richmond since 1989, and the current First Secretary of State and Secretary of State for Foreign and Commonwealth Affairs since 2010.
+William Hague has been a Conservative Member of Parliament for Richmond since 1989.
+He was Secretary of State for Foreign and Commonwealth Affairs from 2010-2014 and was appointed First Secretary of State and Leader of the House of Commons in July 2014.
 He was also Leader of the Opposition between 1997 and 2001, and is often remembered for lively exchanges with Tony Blair during Prime Minister’s Questions.
 From an early age he demonstrated a fascination with politics and a precocious talent for debating, even making the national news at the age of 16 following a speech to the 1977 Conservative Party Conference.

 Mr Hague furthered his talents at university, studying Politics, Philosophy and Economics at Oxford.
 During this time he became President of the Oxford University Conservative Association, and then President of the Oxford Union.
 Both posts helped lay the foundation of a successful political career while providing an opportunity to enhance his debating skills.
 Developing knowledge, confidence and passion for political debating as a student has served Mr Hague well during his career, and the memories of which no doubt serve as a key motivation for his support of EYPUK.

 On the backbenches between 2001-2005 Mr Hague wrote two books, biographies of William Pitt the Younger and William Wilberforce.
 In his spare time he is a keen judo enthusiast and Vice President of the ‘Friends of the British Library’.